POPL 2025

 Reviewers expect that new inputs can trigger bugs, flag warnings, or behave oddly.
 However, describing the artifact’s organization lends credence to claims of reusability.
 Reviewers may also want to examine components of the artifact that interest them.

 Remember that the AEC is attempting to determine whether the artifact meets the expectations set by the paper.
-(The instructions to the committee are available here.)
+(The instructions to the committee are available at the “Reviewer Guidelines” tab above.)
 Package your artifact to help the committee easily evaluate this.

 Reusability Guidelines